-1. The number of guests allowed in the museum is limited; free timed-entry tickets are available, walk-ups welcome as capacity allows
+1. The number of guests allowed in the museum is limited; free timed-entry tickets are required

-For your convenience, timed ticket reservations are available, and walk-ups welcome as capacity allows.
+For your safety, free timed ticket reservations are required.

-Crystal Bridges is limiting the number of guests by inviting up to 30 guests per 15 minutes (and 15 guests per 15 minutes for the member preview).
+Crystal Bridges is limiting the number of guests by inviting up to 30 guests per 15 minutes.
 These numbers are based on five people per 1,000 square feet of public space, which adheres to a one-third capacity per state guidelines for indoor venues.
 Visitors will receive an email prior to their visit with information about how to prepare and what to expect.
-Timed tickets will help ensure the museum has limited attendance per state guidelines.
+Timed tickets ensure the museum has limited attendance per state guidelines.